 The Election Commission on January 25 announced the schedule for the presidential election fixing February 18 for the balloting.

 The deadline for the submission of nomination paper was Monday last.
+The last date for withdrawal of the candidature was February 10.

 The nomination paper for Abdul Hamid was collected on February 2 and submitted to the Commission on February 5.